gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

 Now you are all set to [setup your SSO on a GitKraken Organization](/gitkraken-client/single-sign-on/#setting-up-sso-on-a-gitKraken-organization)

-### Azure
+### Azure Active Directory

-How to Create SAML Application in Azure:
+How to Create SAML Application in Azure Active Directory:

 1. In a browser, Go to Azure login portal.
 2. Enter your azure credentials and login.